-You might remember a year or so ago (although it honestly seems like far longer) that there was a pretty big uproar about these things called rare-earth metals.
+You might remember a couple of years ago (although it honestly seems like far longer) that there was a pretty big uproar about these things called rare-earth metals.

 Not many people are really sure what they are, and even fewer can pronounce their names.
 But they were a really big deal in 2019 and for a good reason...

 Rare-Earth Metals 101

 If you’re anything like some of our coworkers, when you first heard the term “rare-earth metal,” you figured they must be uncommon elements.
 That must be why they’re called rare, right?
 Wrong.